ahmedbelgacem/awesome-datascience/README.md

 # awesome-python

-This is a curated list of awesome python, machine learning and data science frameworks, libraries, resources and articles.
-I'm making this list for my personal use but I will be updating this every time as I'm advancing this career path.
+This is mainly a curated list of awesome python, machine learning and data science resources, articles, guides and books since there's a lot of awesome lists for frameworks and libraries out there.
+This list will follow me along my journey and I will be updating it as I progress.
+I'm making this list for my personal use mainly but I'm sharing it here if it may help anyone.
 Feel free to use it.
 - [Awesome Python](#awesome-python)
   - [Clean Code](#clean-Code)
   - [Information Retrieval](#Information-Retrieval)